 Our Charity of the Autumn Sep – Nov 2018

-We are delighted to announce that our Charity of the Autumn is Embrace.
+We were delighted to support Embrace as our Charity of the Autumn.

 Embrace: People – Futures – Change is a social enterprise based in East Anglia, supporting people in the community primarily through coaching, but also ongoing support, mentoring and signposting.